 Study abroad is open to all Sprott undergraduates.
 Through Carleton’s exchange agreements, students pay Carleton tuition and receive a transfer of credits for successfully completed courses.
 Bachelor of Commerce students can study abroad for up to two terms at one of Carleton’s 175+ partner institutions in more than 35 countries.

 Sprott students have many opportunities to gain international experience, including taking part in international case competitions and international study tours.

 Co-operative education (co-op) is an option open to the students in the Bachelor of Commerce program.
 Through co-op, you will:

-As a co-op student, you will alternate study terms with four or eight month work terms, which begin the summer after the second year.
-Typically, an additional one to two academic terms are required to complete your degree.
+As a co-op student, you will alternate study terms with four or eight-month work terms, which begin the summer after the second year.
+Typically, an additional one to two academic terms is required to complete your degree.